 I gained my Diploma in Professional Counselling in 1992 and was registered with the United Kingdom Register of Counsellors in 1998.
 At that time I was also accredited by the British Association for Counselling and Psythotherapy.

 In 2001 I was awarded a Diploma in Psychodynamic Studies and I received a Certificate in Life Coaching in 2005.

-For the last eleven years I have been Senior Accredited Counsellor/Psychotherapist with the British Association for Counselling and Psychotherapy.
+For the last twelve years I have been Senior Accredited Counsellor/Psychotherapist with the British Association for Counselling and Psychotherapy.

 My main and core training is psychodynamic and psychoanalytic.
-As my experience has increased and I have had the benefit of further trainings I have come to adapt and use the richness of other theories when I consider that they are appropriate and helpful for a particular individual.
+With the benefit of further trainings and an increase in experience I have come to adapt and use the richness of other theories when these are appropriate and helpful for a particular individual.

 I am committed to continuing professional development and training.
 My aim is to keep learning so that I am able to continue developing the most effective way of offering therapy.